machinat/sociably/website/docs/embedded-webview.md

 });
 ```

-Here are the steps we do to run the webview up:
+Here are the steps to run the webviews:

 1. The `Http` module have to be installed.
 2. Fill `webviewHost` with hostname of your server.
 3. Fill `authSecret` for signing auth token.
 4. `nextServerOptions.dev` indicate next.js to start server in dev mode or not.
 We can use `NODE_ENV` environment to decide that.
-5. `nextServerOptions.dir` should point to the next.js project location from project root.
+5. `nextServerOptions.dir` should point to the Next.js project location from project root.
 You can use `npx create-next-app` to create one.
 6. If you have `next.config.js` settings in your next.js project.
 You have to require it and fill it at `nextServerOptions.conf`.
 7. Provide `Webview.AuthorizerList` with server authorizer providers of each chat platform.